Jan Giliam

 Automatic Pictures from Surrendered Control

 I'm proud to be part of this international group show celebrating 100 years of the Surrealist Manifesto.
-You'll see several of my works including glasswork and collaborative pieces created with Rik Lina and "The Cabo Mondego Section of Portuguese Surrealism."
-Opening Reception: Thursday, 10th July at 7pm.
-Come celebrate a century of Surrealist vision with artists from around the world.
-I'd love to see you there!
+You'll see several of my works including glasswork and collaborative pieces created with "The Cabo Mondego Section of Portuguese Surrealism."
+Opening performance and reception: Thursday, 10th July at 7pm.
 Fundación Eugenio Granell: Praza do Toural, Santiago de Compostela, Spain

-Rik Lina and Jan Giliam, working together as CAPA (Collective Automatic Painting Amsterdam), sparked new projects in summer 2024 with Beatriz Hausner and Allan Graubard.
+Rik Lina and Jan Giliam, formerly of CAPA (Collective Automatic Painting Amsterdam) and now part of the Cabo Mondego Section of Portuguese Surrealism, sparked new projects in summer 2024 with Beatriz Hausner and Allan Graubard.

 "Na mira dos Espelhos"